-Through this project, which the company calls Visualize Change Program, more than 750,000 eyeglasses have already been provided to people struggling with vision impairment.
+Through this project, which the company calls Visualize Change Program, more than 750,000 pairs of eyeglasses have already been provided to people struggling with vision impairment.

 A few years after the start of their Visualize Change Program, Blue Planet Eyewear felt like they wanted to do even more, so they additionally started their project Random Acts of Kindness.

-As part of this program, the company’s staff volunteers 1 day each month to help improve and grow their local community.
-From beach cleanups to animal shelters or gleaning oranges to donate them to welfare groups, the types of volunteer projects are as diverse as their community:
+As part of this program, the company’s staff volunteers spend one day each month to helping to improve and grow their local community.
+From beach cleanups, to animal shelters, to gleaning oranges to donate to welfare groups, the types of volunteer projects are as diverse as their community.

-The founders of the Amsterdam-based brand are two Dutch surfers who were appalled by the plastic pollution in our oceans during a surf trip – that’s how the idea to tackle that issue came about.
+The founders of the Amsterdam-based brand are two Dutch surfers who were appalled by the plastic pollution in our oceans during a surf trip – that’s how the idea to tackle pollution came about.

-Since then, the company has grown and is now part of the emerging generation of businesses who want to achieve both, be successful and make the world a better place.
+Since then, the company has grown and is now part of the emerging generation of businesses who want to achieve both: achieving success and making the world a better place.

-So what exactly is it that makes their sunglasses and their frames for eyeglasses special?
+So what exactly is it that makes Dick Moby sunglasses and their eyeglass frames so special?
 If you go for a pair of Dick Moby sunnies, you can rest assured that you get top-notch quality:

 There are not many brands out there offering sustainable sunglasses with world-renowned German ZEISS lenses.
 Well, Dick Moby is one of the few.

-All of their sunglasses are fitted with UV400 ZEISS lenses which not only protect your eyes against 100% of all harmful UVA and UVB rays.
-Furthermore, these lenses come with a hardened anti-scratch and anti-reflection coating, for maximal durability and comfort.
+All of their sunglasses are fitted with UV400 ZEISS lenses, which protect your eyes against 100% of all harmful UVA and UVB rays.
+Furthermore, these lenses come with a hardened anti-scratch and anti-reflection coating for maximum durability and comfort.

-In addition to great lenses, the legs of each frame actually have a thin metal bone inside, making them a lot sturdier than regular ones and thus the risk of breakage far less likely.
+In addition to great lenses, the legs of each frame actually have a thin metal bone inside, making them a lot sturdier than regular ones, and thus making breakage far less likely.